ethereum/devp2p/caps/eth.md

 ### Blob Transaction and Cell Exchange

-This section describes additional constraints and node behaviours that apply only to blob transactions, in addition to the ordinary transaction exchange.
+This section describes node behaviors that apply to blob transactions.

 A blob transaction contains one or more 128 KiB fixed-size objects called blob.
 Blobs can be split into cells using the erasure code defined in [EIP-7594].
 The size of a cell is